isn2102/p8105_Homework3/Homework3.md

 and particularly Saturday was lower than the other days and weeks.
 Other than that trends are not very apparent.

-Create a plot showing activity over the course of the day, with each day of the week represented by a different color.
+**C** Create a plot showing activity over the course of the day, with each day of the week represented by a different color.

 ``` r
 accel_df %>%